Database Access with Oracle | Teleport

 You must enable auditing for each Teleport user that will be used to connect to Oracle.
 Additionally you can create a different audit policy for each user.

-Configure the Teleport Database Service to pull audit logs from Oracle Audit Trail:
+Edit the Database Service configuration you created earlier pull audit logs from Oracle Audit Trail:

 db_service: